Noh4m/PixelDrawer/README.md

 https://pixel-drawer.netlify.app

-or you can download him in your computer if you are already github on your computer
+or you can download him in your computer if you are already Git on your computer

     git clone https://github.com/Noh4m/PixelDrawer